JRissanen/My-Own-Mini-Salt-Project/README.md

 And I moved into the directory: </br>
 `juliusmaster@Master-PC:~$ cd /srv/salt/MyOwnMiniProject`.

-Then I created an "index.html" file which the apache web server is going to use when the salt state is called:
+Then I created an index.html-file which the apache web server is going to use when the salt state is called: </br>
 `juliusmaster@Master-PC:/srv/salt/MyOwnMiniProject$ sudoedit ReadyToUse_index.html`. </br>
-The "index.html" file is just semi empty "html" file:
+The index.html-file is just semi empty html-file:
 ```
 <!doctype html>
 <html>